holmesrichards/mtmreverb/README.md

 # Discussion

 R5, the 100k to ground on input IN_2, is parallel to several other ~50k resistances to ground.
 This means the input impedance at IN_2 is much lower than the usual 100k.
 R5 only makes it even lower, and I see no reason why one would want to do that.
 I left the footprint for this resistor in place but marked it "OMIT?" on the silkscreen and left it out in my build.
+This resistor is not included in the BOM.

 # Errata